Four-Loops-Big-Data-Analytics/group-project/README.md

 Both of these approaches use the vosk-model-en-us-0.22-lgraph model and the output is saved to data/meeting_raw.csv with columns: timestamp, name, raw_text_vosk, time_taken_sec.

-**transcribe_dir_parallel** Spins up multiple processes to run Vosk audio transcription in parallel.
+**Parallel transcription from files** Spins up multiple processes to run Vosk audio transcription in parallel.
 Multithreading is not possible in this case, as Vosk is not thread-safe: a separate instance of the model is required for each process.
 The user is prompted to select their desired number of cores, otherwise a default value (total available cores - 1) is used.
 I've used .map() to ensure that transcriptions are returned in the correct order.
 Parallelism should greatly speed up the CPU-heavy transcription process and is recommended, especially since recordings do not need to be transcribed sequentially.

 ## Stage 2 — AI Correction